SAP-samples/teched2025-CA163/exercises/TechEd2025_ETDc_Hands-on_Script.md

 -	You can then complete the investigation

-Note: The Templates are AI generated, During clicking on the Button, the Template Placeholders are automatically filled from different sources (Alert Header, Alert Grouping Attributes, Triggering Events).
+**Note**: The Templates are AI generated, During clicking on the Button, the Template Placeholders are automatically filled from different sources (Alert Header, Alert Grouping Attributes, Triggering Events).
 The rollout of Default Recommendation Templates is ongoing, but currently only available for a few Patterns (this is the reason for the ‘small deviation’).

-** Small Deviation End **
+**Small Deviation End**

 <img src="media/image31.png" alt="image31.png" width="602" height="338">